 This drug has boxed warnings.
 A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
 It alerts doctors and patients about drug effects that may be dangerous.

-• Liver problems in people with chronic hepatitis C. If you have a liver infection called chronic hepatitis C, taking Promacta with the medications interferon and ribavirin may increase your risk for liver problems.
-These include ascites, which is a buildup of fluid in your belly, and encephalopathy, a brain condition.
+Liver problems in people with chronic hepatitis C: If you have a liver condition called chronic hepatitis C, taking Promacta with the medications interferon and ribavirin may increase your risk of liver problems.
+These include ascites, which is a buildup of fluid in your abdomen, and encephalopathy, a brain condition.

-• Liver damage.
-Promacta can be dangerous to the liver, and taking the drug may increase your risk for serious or life threatening liver damage.
+Liver damage: Promacta can be dangerous to the liver, and taking the drug may increase your risk of serious or life threatening liver damage.
 Your doctor will closely monitor your liver during your treatment and may have you stop taking the drug, if needed.

 Other precautions